CBQ: Cross-Block Quantization for Large Language Models: Experiments

 \paragraph{Evaluation on generation datasets with perplexity.}

-Results in Table~\ref{exp_ppl} demonstrate our method's generation performance on C4, WikiText2, and LAMBADA using weight-only quantized OPT models.
-Focusing on ultra-low bitwidths, we achieve over 1\% higher perplexity versus GPTQ at W4A16 and a substantial over 20\% gain versus Omiquant with extreme W2A16 quantization.
-These consistent improvements at very low bitwidths highlight our method's advantages in preserving generative quality under aggressive compression rates.
-Our method enables exceptional performance even at bitwidths impractical with prior techniques.
+Results in Table~\ref{exp_ppl} demonstrate our method's generation performance on C4, WikiText2 using weight-only quantized OPT and LLAMA models.
+Focusing on ultra-low bitwidths, we achieve over 1\% higher perplexity versus GPTQ at W4A16.
+These consistent improvements at low bitwidths highlight our advantages in preserving generative quality under aggressive compression rates.